Murillo-ES/crud/README.md

 ```

 🔗 **PUT** `/api/products/create?name=[string]&description=[string]&price=[float]&stock=[int]`
-Creates a new product and saves it on the database.
+Creates a new product and saves it on the database with your user ID.

 **Query Strings**
 - "name" (**Required**) -> Product's name.
 Maximum of 255 characters.
 - "description" -> Product's description.
 If nothing is passed, *"No description."* is set by default.
 - "price" (**Required**) -> Product's price.
 Minimum value: 0.99.
 - "stock" -> Product's quantity.
 Minimum value: 1.
 Maximum value: 999.
 If nothing is passed, *1* is set by default.

+**Necessary**
+- **Bearer Token Authentication** -> You can generate an API Token logging in to your account on the website, clicking "Gerenciar Conta", then clicking the "Novo Token" button.

 If "name" is already on the database:
 ```json